kira-pitman/javascript-carnival-2/whack-a-mole/whack-a-mole-README.md

 #### References to the cells

-The (likely) trickiest part of this whole exercise comes right at the beginning.
 We need to find a way to _store references_ to all off the cells so we can then put a mole in one of them.

 There are multiple ways you could go about doing this; we would recommend reading up on how to work with [HTML tables using Javascript](https://www.w3schools.com/jsref/coll_table_cells.asp).
 You can use this to create a variable equal to this _2D array_ (an array that holds arrays), or to create a single array and then fill it with the cells.
 If that is a daunting task, remember you can always *ask the internet how to do it*.